 It is essential that any pupil wishing to use a laptop in class can touch-type at a speed that matches and preferably exceeds his/her handwriting speed.
-He/she should also be proficient in word processing.
+He/she should also be proficient in word processing, using editing short cuts and saving and accessing files efficiently.

 Only when these requirements have been met may a pupil begin to use a laptop as his/her preferred means of writing.
 He/she will be asked to sign a contract agreeing to use the laptop sensibly and appropriately and to take full responsibility for it.